DerKatzentyp/Megabackporter_ORAS_to_XY/README.md

 does nothing — no crash, no items. pk3DS assumes you will rebuild the ROM, where it also grows the section in the exheader; an IPS over LayeredFS cannot touch the exheader.
 In-place edits are fine.
 Rebuild the ROM for release.

-## Verified

-Produces byte-identical output to a hand-built 18-mega set, across all four form archives, the item archive and the text archive.
-The underlying method is confirmed in game: a Mega Beedrill on appended slot 799 mega-evolved with correct typing, and at level 10 outspoke a level 36 Klefki — base Speed 145 from the appended record.

-Emulator-tested only (Azahar).
-Real hardware additionally needs CFW with signature patches.